scribd/scribd.github.io/_posts/2020-02-19-modernizing-an-old-data-pipeline.md

-**Cloud native:** As we migrate its infrastructure from a datacenter to the cloud, the new system will need to be able to run smoothly in the cloud and integrate nicely with various SASS offerings like Datadog, Pagerduty and Sentry.
+**Cloud native:** As we migrate its infrastructure from a datacenter to the cloud, the new system will need to be able to run smoothly in the cloud and integrate nicely with various software-as-a-service offerings like Datadog, Pagerduty and Sentry.

-We basically Had two options: retrofit Datapipe or pick a well maintained open source project as the building block.
+We basically had two options: retrofit Datapipe or pick a well maintained open source project as the building block.
 After lots of prototyping and careful evaluation, we decided to adopt [Apache Airflow](https://airflow.apache.org).